nive024/Scrabble/README.md

 ## Known Issues
 These are the known issues that will be fixed in Milestone 3:
 * There are no multiplier tiles on the board.
+* Placing words is sometimes seen as floating
+* Sometimes we get the not in center square error even though it is
+* Clicking the player tile and then multiple grid tiles changes the tile to that letter
+* We need to disable other players tile when its not their turn
+* need to add a skip turn button
+* some placements cause index out of bounds
+* need to check to select a letter before placing on the grid
+* need to check if a letter already exists on the board when player tries to click it
+* JOptionPane if invalid play

 <!-- Roadmap Ahead -->
 ## Roadmap Ahead